 Among non-residents, competition is stiffest among those hailing from states with endless streams of qualified applicants (the entire Northeast & the West Coast).
 However, if you hail from the Deep South like Alabama (1 current freshman) or Mississippi (1 current freshman) or a less-populated state like Wyoming (2 current freshmen) or North Dakota (0 current freshmen), your location is more likely to provide a boost to your admissions chances at UW-Madison.

-Within the state, the high schools producing the most current Badger first-years are:
+Within the state, the high schools producing the Badger first-years are (most recent data available):

 • Middleton High School: 105